garrandall/popular-music-data/tracks/too-hot-coolio.md

 What started off as a plan
 Ended up in the plot
 Ya betta cool ya ass off
-Cuz it's too damn hot....
+Cuz it's too damn hot...

-Oooh It's Too Hot
+Oh It's Too Hot
-T  o  o   H  o  t
+Too hot
 Too Hot lady
-T  o  o   H  o  t
+Too hot
 Gotta run for shelter
 Gotta run for shade
 It's Too Hot
-T  o  o   H  o  t
+Too hot
 Too Hot homie
-T  o  o   H  o  t
+Too hot
 Gotta make some sense from this mess that we made

 Your doin' everything momma told ya not to do